 1894 Birthday of Robert Russell Bennett, orchestrator of Broadway classics including the original Sunny, Show Boat, Anything Goes, Oklahoma!, Annie Get Your Gun, Kiss Me, Kate, The King and I, My Fair Lady, Camelot, and The Sound of Music.
 In 2008, he was posthumously honored with a special Tony Award in "recognition of his historic contribution to American musical theatre in the field of orchestrations."

-1961 Bye Bye Birdie opens at London's Her Majesty's Theater.
+1961 Bye Bye Birdie opens at London's Her Majesty's Theatre.
 Chita Rivera, the star of the original Broadway production, reprises her role opposite Marty Wilde, Peter Marshall, and Angela Baddeley.
 The West End staging of the Charles Strouse-Lee Adams musical lasts 268 performances.

 1965 Legendary theatre is made when the husband-and-wife team of Hume Cronyn and Jessica Tandy open in The Cherry Orchard at the Tyrone Guthrie Theater in Minneapolis.
 Variety hails the production as "the outstanding presentation of the Chekhov classic in a lifetime of theatregoing and would be a credit to any company."
 Cronyn and Tandy continue to grace the stage together for many years to come in such productions as Foxfire and The Gin Game.